 Advanced Level develops and extends a portfolio of work which is needed for entry to creative courses at University.
-The folder of work and sketchbooks produced can be helpful in gaining employment or degree study in the areas of commercial graphics, design, fine art - painting and sculpture, architecture, product design, applied design, animation, film/video - commercial (music videos etc.) and art-house, television, jewellery design and many more courses.
+The folder of work and sketchbooks produced can be helpful in gaining employment or degree study in the areas of commercial graphics, Illustration, Fashion design, theatre and stage design, fine art - painting and sculpture, architecture, product design, applied design, animation, film/video - commercial (music videos etc.) and art-house, television, jewellery design and many more courses.